 Plus500 is a trading name belonging to Plus500 Ltd. The company has several subsidiaries which are regulated as follows:

-- Plus500SEY Ltd is authorised and regulated by the Seychelles Financial Services Authority (FSA).
-The licence no. is SD039).
+- Plus500SEY Ltd is authorised and regulated by the Seychelles Financial Services Authority (Licence No. SD039).

 In compliance with the regulatory stipulations, all funds received from clients are kept in segregated bank accounts.
 Plus500 does not invest or use clients’ funds for hedging or trading activities.
 Rather, it is segregated so that even if the broker runs into financial difficulty, clients’ fund will be returned to the depositors and will not be used to bail out the broker.